leonardohipolito/webpage-screenshot/README.md

 To create a webpage screenshot generater with a Google Chrome browser-like frame mockup to be used as a web screenshot image in a blog post or website content.

+### Note

+I have to use PHP cURL due to limitation in [html2canvas](http://html2canvas.hertzen.com/documentation.html) where all the images that the script uses need to reside under the [same origin](http://en.wikipedia.org/wiki/Same_origin_policy) for it to be able to read them without the assistance of a proxy.

 ### App Workflow

 1. User inserts a webpage URL.